-Dr. Howard Feldman is a Professor of Neurology in the Department of Medicine.
-He was appointed Executive Associate Dean, Research in January 2012.
-In this role, he leads the development of a health and life sciences research strategy and ensures the research is translational and of the highest caliber.
-Dr. Feldman provides guidance to health research program leaders and ensures resources are supported effectively across the Faculty on all campuses and health authorities.
+As the Interim Executive Associate Dean, Research, Dr. McMaster will lead the development of a health and life sciences research strategy and ensure the research is translational and of the highest caliber.
+He will provide guidance to health research program leaders and ensure resources are supported effectively across the Faculty on all campuses and health authorities.
 He will also play a key role in formulating the research component of the Faculty’s new strategic plan, and will ensure that the Faculty’s activities align with the plan’s priorities.

 Appointed to the position of Associate Dean, Health Professions Education in March 2013, Dr. William Miller provides strategic leadership to the health professions (other than medicine) within the Faculty.
 He ensures that resources are optimized across the health professions and that cross-cutting education themes identified in the Strategic Plan are embedded in the Faculty’s educational programs.